ZhifeiDou/EdgeFlow-RE2026/README.md

-# Replication Package: VLM-based Flowchart Processing with Edge-Map Augmentation
+# Dataset and result: VLM-based Flowchart Processing with Edge-Map Augmentation

 This repository contains the replication package for the paper: